-For some women, the best treatment is to remove the whole breast.
+In some cases, the best treatment is to remove the whole breast.
 This is called a mastectomy.
-After a mastectomy, you will be offered a prosthesis (breast form) to wear (see page 52).
-Breast reconstruction is surgery that restores the appearance of your breast.
-It may be suitable for some women, either immediately at the time of mastectomy or later on.
-See page 53 for more on breast reconstruction.
-Talk to a cancer nurse on our Support Line 1800 200 700 or download the booklet Understanding Breast Reconstruction from our website www.cancer.ie.
+After a mastectomy, you will be offered a prosthesis (breast form) and special bra to wear (see page 63).
+Breast reconstruction is surgery that mimics the appearance of a breast.
+See page 64 for more on breast reconstruction.